-Toxic employees are damaging to medical practicesDecember 26th, 2013 in Other /
+Toxic employees are damaging to medical practicesDecember 26, 2013 in Medicine & Health / Other

 (HealthDay)—Toxic behavior can harm medical practices and should not be tolerated, according to an article published Dec.
 10 in Medical Economics.